max-heller/mdbook-pandoc/README.md

 - [Install `pandoc`](https://pandoc.org/installing.html)

+> [!NOTE]
-  > **Note**: `mdbook-pandoc` works best with Pandoc 2.10.1 or newer.
+> `mdbook-pandoc` works best with Pandoc 2.10.1 or newer.
 > Older versions (as old as 2.8) are partially supported, but will result in degraded output.
 >
 > If you have an old version of Pandoc installed (in particular, Ubuntu releases before 23.04 have older-than-recommended Pandoc versions in their package repositories), consider downloading a newer version from Pandoc's installation page.

 ## Getting Started